gdsc-seoultech/-GoldenHour_Backend/README.md

 - To store and serve the slide images for the first aid and safety guide, we needed to use a Cloud File service.
 <br/>We used **Google Cloud Storage**, a managed service for storing unstructured data provided by GCP, **to serve the slide images with a public URL for each image**.

+### Android

+- We made it possible for users **signed in with a Google account** to register, view, edit, and delete relief supplies and emergency contacts for disasters or emergencies.
+- We used **Google Maps** to quickly locate nearby hospitals, emergency rooms, pharmacies, and AEDs based on the user's current location.
+- Using the **ML Kit's Pose Detection model** and CameraX, we made it possible to detect the upper body of a person who collapsed from cardiac arrest and show the CPR compression point from it.
+As a next step, we made the model detect the angle of the rescuer's arm and sound an alert whenever it is less than 120 degrees.
+This allows CPR to proceed in a more correct posture.
+- Using the **TFLite custom object detection model** and CameraX, we implemented it to detect bleeding or wounded areas and mark their center of gravity as hemostatic points.

+###DL
+- To provide the specific DL technology to the Android Application, we used several model and services from Google Technologies.
+- To train, provide the object detection and recognition model about the bleeding wounds of the patient, We used **Google Tensorflow libraries**, especially **TFLite** as a mobile library to deploy the model to the Android application.
+- To make lightweight the wounds detection and recognition model to put in Android App, We also amke the custom model based on **MobileNet_V2 from Tensorflow Hub by Google**.
+- To detect the precise body landmarks of the patient, we used the **mediapipe pose detector from the ML Kit.** Mediapipe pose detector is inspired by **the lightWeighted BlazeFace model** as a proxy for a person detector.
+- If you want to see more information, please see the Additional DL Documentation below.

 ## Team Member
 <table algin="center" overflow-y="hidden">